Aantrreksh/sql-query/sqlref/sql_reference.template.md

 By default, it is assumed that CSV input objects have a header line that specifies the names of the input columns.
 If the objects don't have a header line, you must specify the option `NOHEADER` in the `STORED AS CSV` clause.
 In this case, the names _C0, _C1, ... are used for the input columns.
 For more information, see [COS URI](#COSURI).

 By default, if the format of the input data is JSON, each line must contain a separate, self-contained, and valid JSON object, also called newline-delimited JSON.
 However, if you specify the option `MULTILINE`, {{site.data.keyword.sqlquery_short}} can process JSON input data even if individual data records span multiple lines, such as when the data was formatted to make it easier to read.
 Specify this option only if you really need it because it limits input parallelization and can significantly reduce performance when you process large volumes of JSON data.
 If you need to frequently query large amounts of multiline JSON data, use {{site.data.keyword.sqlquery_short}} to transform the data into single -line JSON, or into a more performance optimized format, such as Parquet, before querying the transformed data.

 If the file format is Parquet, with the optional `MERGE SCHEMA` clause you can handle Parquet schema evolution by specifying to scan all qualifying Parquet objects for their schema, and to merge the final schema across all objects.
 By default, for Parquet input only the first Parquet object that is found is used to infer the schema, which guarantees minimal overhead for compiling the SQL.
 Thus, use this option if your Parquet input data does not have a homogeneous schema.

 <!--include-svg src="./svgfiles/externalTableSpec.svg" target="./diagrams/externalTableSpec.svg" alt="syntax diagram for an external table specification" layout="@break@" -->

-<h3 id="timeSeriesProperties">timeSeriesProperties</h3>
+### timeSeriesProperties
+{: #timeSeriesProperties}

 The TIME_SERIES_FORMAT option triggers a read transformation mechanism that uses a set of timeSeriesProperties to dynamically generate one or more native time series columns (defined by the IN clause) from the specified value and key columns of the input data.